RaphaelOlivier/sempar-codgen/README.md

     * *baseline.py* : the script.
 To run it, run the command `python baseline.py --mode chosen_mode --iter n_iterations [other dynet options]` with `chosen_mode` being `django` or `hs` (Hearthstone).
 Other implementation parameters are hardcoded in the file and can easily be changed.
     * *accuracy.py* : a small script to compute accuracy and BLEU score.
 File paths are harcoded.
 The script uses nltk as a dependancy.
 ### Checkpoint 2
+Our state of art implementation was inspired by the paper [A Syntactic Neural Model for General-Purpose Code Generation](https://arxiv.org/pdf/1704.01696.pdf).
+The files are organised as follow :
 TODO